wix-incubator/pilot/website/docs/API/framework-driver.md

 A **Framework Driver** provides an abstraction layer between **Pilot** and the underlying testing framework.
 It defines the necessary methods to interact with the testing framework's API and potentially supports features such as taking snapshots of the app's UI and capturing the view hierarchy.

-By implementing a custom driver, you enable **Copilot** to communicate with your chosen testing framework, making it flexible and adaptable to a variety of testing environments.
+By implementing a custom driver, you enable **Pilot** to communicate with your chosen testing framework, making it flexible and adaptable to a variety of testing environments.

 ### TestingFrameworkDriver Interface